diwakarsingh1/MySQL-Cluster-SetUp-Using-Docker-Compose/README.md

 - __To provision the mysql cluster we first require three standalone mysql servers which we will use docker in our case.__

 - __The cluster has three nodes or containers in this case.
 A single primary node which has read-write privileges.
 Two secondaries in which they have read-only privileges.__

 __Lets Configure setup.sql file.__
+To setup a cluster we create an user clusteradmin which has all privileges.
+This user is created on all nodes when the setup is initiated.

+    CREATE USER 'clusteradmin'@'%' IDENTIFIED BY 'cladmin';
+    GRANT ALL privileges ON *.* TO 'clusteradmin'@'%' with grant option;
+    reset master;